Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters

 \subsection{State Purity}

-The biphoton state purity is determined by the spectral factorability of the joint spectrum into two separate photon states.
+The bi-photon state purity is determined by the spectral factorability of the joint spectrum into two separate photon states.
 In general, the wave function can be expressed using Schmidt decomposition as \cite{Mosley}

 where $\phi_n(\omega_s)$ and $\psi_n(\omega_i)$ are orthogonal modes in frequency space.
-Each combination of modes has a weight $c_n$, from which we obtain the state purity,
+Each combination of modes has a weight (Schmidt coefficient) $\lambda_n$, from which we obtain the state purity,

-the inverse of which is the Schmidt number.
+which is the inverse of the Schmidt number.

-However, for the general case, Schmidt decomposition is not always analytically possible.
-Therefore, we use the equivalent numerical method, singular value decomposition.
-We calculate a representative set of joint spectral amplitudes for combinations $(\omega_s,\omega_i)$ within the range of our spectral filtering.
+However, Schmidt decomposition is not always analytically possible for the general case; we use the equivalent singular value decomposition method.
+We calculate a representative set of JSAs for combinations $(\omega_s,\omega_i)$ within the range of our spectral filters.
 These values correspond to an $n \times m$ matrix of values $\left|\Phi(\omega_{s_n},\omega_{i_m})\right|^2$ which we then perform singular value decomposition.
 In analogy to Eq.~(\ref{Eq:purity}), the sum of the squared singular values of the joint spectral amplitude matrix is treated as the spectral purity.